tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 If the incoming packet is UDP/IPv6, the socket will include a cmsg of level IPPROTO_IPV6 and type IPV6_ECN.
 The cmsg data contains an int.

-The cmsg data solely consists of the ECN field, and requires no further bitwise operations.
+The cmsg data solely consists of the ECN codepoint, and requires no further bitwise operations.

 # Sending ECN codepoints

-Existing ECN specifications ({{RFC3168}}, {{RFC9330}}} envision a particular connection consistently sending the same ECN field.
+Existing ECN specifications ({{RFC3168}}, {{RFC9330}}} envision a particular connection consistently sending the same ECN codepoint.
 It might transition that marking after successfully completing a handshake, recognizing the path or the peer do not support ECN, or transitioning to a new path.
 Therefore, using a socket option to configure a consistent marking is generally more resource-